sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 <<TableOfContents>>

 ----
-= sage-5.4.1 supported platforms =
+= Sage 5.4.1 supported platforms =

 If you try to build Sage on most Linux or OS X systems, you should have few problems and if there are problems, plenty of people will be able to help you.
 Just ask on [[http://groups.google.com/group/sage-support|sage-support@googlegroups.com]] But some distributions are better supported than others - see below for details.